observeinc/aws-sam-apps/docs/stack.md

 ## Deployment

-To deploy the Observe AWS Collection stack, provide the necessary parameters such as `DataAccessPointArn` and `DestinationUri`.
+To deploy the Observe Stack, provide the necessary parameters such as `DataAccessPointArn` and `DestinationUri`.
 Use the AWS SAM CLI or CloudFormation for deployment.

 ## Usage